mciocchi/atomic_d6/README.md

 * Willpower?

 # Health and Wounds

-# TODO Stamina that death spirals, like exhaustion
+Characters have two kinds of health on their sheet.
+The state of a character's body is represented by hearts.

-Characters have three kinds of health on their sheet.
-Stamina is represented by a pair of lungs.
-The state of a character's body is represented by hearts, and their mental state is represented by brains.
+A Character's Stamina is represented by a pair of lungs.

-Most humanoids have one unit of Stamina, three units of physical health, and three units of mental health, but this is not necessarily always true.
+Most humanoids have one unit of Stamina and three Hearts, but this is not necessarily always true.

-Stamina is special because it can be consumed in place of a minor physical or mental wound.
+Stamina is special because it can be consumed in place of Hearts.
 Consuming Stamina in this way represents a character expending their energy to take evasive action.
-In addition, some actions like sprinting or concentrating for a long period of time are particularly taxing and they may also consume a character's Stamina.
+In addition, some actions like sprinting or concentrating for a long period of time are particularly taxing and they may also consume Stamina.

 Minor Wounds
 ------------